SilkRose/Pony/stories/metal-magic/metal-magic.md

 They all watched Pete.
 He used his magic in a sweeping motion, pushing the metal back in steps.

 Iron led the ponies as they continued along the pile, following till they were on the back side of the pile.
-"This area is restricted to employees only.
-This is where we take the metal and start processing it."
+"This is where we take the metal and start processing it.
+Normally, only employees are allowed here."

 There were several ponies working on this side of the pile.
 Iron pointed at another unicorn.
 "That's Crusher.
 He picks up metal in his magic and crushes it before placing it on a cart before it gets taken into our processing building."

-They watched as Crusher picked up a large chunk of the metal pile at the top and crumpled it all together before setting it down on a flying wagon connected to two pegasi.
+They watched as Crusher picked up a large chunk of the metal pile at the top and crumpled it all together, before setting it down on a flying wagon pulled by two pegasi.

 "Those pegasi fly the metal from the yard to the building.
-It's quicker to fly it than trot it on an earth pony wagon."
+It's quicker to fly it than trot it on a rolling wagon."

 The wagon drifted downward some as the metal rested on it, but it stayed in line with the flying ponies.